 Tohby Riddle is an author and illustrator of picture books as well as a cartoonist.
 His work has appeared in the Sydney Morning Herald and Good Weekend.
 His first collection of cartoons, What’s the Big Idea?, was released in 2003.

 David Rowe is a daily editorial cartoonist for the Australian Financial Review.
 In addition to illustrating, Rowe also occasionally creates satirical sculptures.
+Rowe has won numerous awards for his political cartooning.

 John Shakespeare is an illustrator and cartoonist for the Sydney Morning Herald.
 He has previously worked for the Courier-Mail and the Sun.
+In 1995, Shakespeare was awarded a Walkley award for best illustration.

 Ian Sharpe migrated to Australia from the United Kingdom in 1950.
 He currently works as an illustrator for the Canberra Times.